-Before the start of construction, several preliminary activities have been carried out on the surface, including the re-routing of the national road SS12, the construction of two bridges over the Isarco River and the Rio Bianco and the realization of the interconnecting area on the A22, which has been be required to facilitate the transport and supply of construction materials for the Project (FUOCO et al., 2016).
-The construction works are performing by the "Isarco" Consortium composed by Salini-Impregilo, Strabag Consorzio Integra.
+(Figure 1).
+Before the start of construction, several preliminary activities have been carried out on the surface, including the re-routing of the national road SS12, the construction of two bridges over the Isarco River and the Rio Bianco and the realization of the interconnecting area on the A22, which has been be required to facilitate the transport and supply of construction materials for the Project.
+The construction works are performing by the "Isarco" consortium, composed by Salini-Impregilo, Strabag, Consorzio Integra and Collini Lavori.